Generation

 • Sample request data (JSON blob or JSON file)

 In this guide, we'll use the OpenAPI schema approach.
-If you want more control over the generated body values, you can also do test generation from sample data.
+If you want more control over the generated body values, you can also do test generation from sample data (Example 1).

 Smoke Testing

-This guide explains how to generate smoke tests using Skyramp's CLI, ensuring your REST API endpoints respond correctly.
-We'll demonstrate using Skyramp’s Demo Shop API, a simple e-commerce API for product and order management.
+This guide explains how to generate smoke tests using the Skyramp CLI.
+Throughout this guide, we will demonstrate key capabilities using Skyramp’s Demo Shop API, a simple e-commerce API for product and order management.
 Learn more about the Demo Shop API.

 If you haven’t already installed Skyramp, refer to the instructions in the Installation Guide.